 Cardiopulmonary exercise testing (CPET), also known as a pediatric stress test, is a valuable tool for gaining information about a child’s heart function and aerobic fitness.

-Pediatric cardiologists with Norton Children’s Heart Institute, affiliated with the University of Louisville, usually conduct heart tests while the child is resting.
+Pediatric cardiologists with Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, usually conduct heart tests while the child is resting.
 But children rarely rest that much.
 CPET can give your child’s physicians information about how the heart responds when the child is active.

 The test provides information that helps to define how a child’s heart responds to various levels of exercise.
 During CPET, changes are recorded in your child’s heart rhythm, heart rate, blood pressure, heart function and other measurements while your child exercises.